 These are extra orders that can be added to youth court sentences where the court thinks this is a good idea.
 They include the following sentence options:

 The youth court must consider making an order for compensation in any case where there has been an injury, or loss/damage as a result of the offence that is being sentenced.
 If the youth does not have much money then a compensation order must be give preference over a fine or costs.
 The rules on who pays the compensation are the same as the rules outlined above for who pays a fine – under 16s’ fines are usually paid by parents or guardians.

 The youth court can order the youth to pay prosecution costs within reason.
 The costs in the cases of under 16s will usually be ordered to be paid by parents or guardians.
 Prosecution costs should not normally be a larger amount than the fine imposed if the youth has to pay him or herself.

-The court can 'bind over' parents and guardians to make sure that they keep their child under control and also that he or she complies with their community sentence.
+As part of the youth court sentencing process, the court can ‘bind over’ parents and guardians to make sure that they keep their child under control and also that he or she complies with their community sentence.
 This means that they will be fined an amount of anywhere up to £1000 (the maximum fine that can later be triggered) will be added if they do not keep control of their child.
 The child must be under 16 and the order can last up to 3 years.
 The parent or guardian can refuse to be bound over but they can be fined up to £1,000 if they refuse.

 Parenting orders are orders which require parents to attend courses and guidance sessions with their child over a period of time.
 They may also have to make sure their child is at home in the evenings, or does not go to certain places.
 The parent or guardian cannot refuse to be subject to a parenting order.
 It lasts for 12 months.